Eih3/Flask-Licorn-Tuto/README.md

 ===========================

 ## Git commands
-You must have Git installed on your system
+You must have Git installed on your system.

 ### Git Config [Username, Email]
 Check if Git username is registered :